h-gear/revolution/docs/Analyses/COLLECTION.md

-# Letters of Delegates to Congress: Data scraping
+# Scraping letters of Delegates to Congress

-This documentation outlines the process of scraping, cleaning, and storing data from the "Letters of Delegates to Congress (1774-1789)".
-The goal is to extract all relevant text data for further analysis, such as temporal network analysis and SHiCo analysis.

 ## Overview